mjwaghmare/whatsapp_dm/README.md

 # whatsapp_dm

-A new Flutter application foe sending whatsapp message without saving the number.
+A new Flutter application for sending whatsapp message without saving the number.

 ## Getting Started